dumbo25/send-text-message/README.md

 This is used where a Raspberry Pi should send an alert of a condition thta needs immediate attention.

+A gmail filter looks for an ID when it arrivesw, and then forwards that email to one or more cellphones.

 Sending alerts is usually part of a larger project.

 The basic idea is described in more detail here: